gramaziokohler/radii_docs/docs/tutorial/grashopper/documentation_rst/03_publish_geometry.rst

 ..
 Tip::

   **Quality:**
-  To control the conversion process to meshes and the smoothness of your geometry you can use the following gh components:
+  To control meshing process and the smoothness of your geometry you can use the following gh components:

       - Setting (Speed)
       - Setting (Quality)
       - Setting (Custom)